 It is more difficult to ascertain the level of chemistry’s inclusion in vernacular discourses surrounding the springs.
 Christopher Hamlin has argued that the analyses simply provided comfort and legitimacy to mineral waters by symbolizing “that someone knew what was going on, [and] that the medicinal environment one was to encounter was comprehended and would be applied in a precise and rational way.”
-By Hamlin’s reckoning, the health-seeker neither understood nor participated in the discourse of chemistry; he or she was a consumer of chemical language and knowledge, indiscriminately receiving while simultaneously basing important health decisions upon it. “[I]t was the appearance of thoroughness,” he argues, “that was to impress the reader.”
+By Hamlin’s reckoning, the health-seeker neither understood nor participated in the discourse of chemistry; he or she was a passive consumer of chemical language and knowledge, indiscriminately receiving while simultaneously basing important health decisions upon it. “[I]t was the appearance of thoroughness,” he argues, “that was to impress the reader.”
 While this may have been the case for some, it is my contention that the relationship between vernacular and chemical discourses was more nuanced.
 Evidence of public participation in the conversation can be found in advertising material, where publicists’ translations of the chemists’ work and patrons’ understanding of it is clear.